Please contact us if you have questions or if you need some encouragement.

-Did you realize that laughter can encourage people and give them a spark of hope, and fun can reduce stress, help you relax, increase your joy, and strengthen your ability to fight disease?
-Learn more about what laughter can do.
+Did you realize that laughter can encourage people and give them hope, and fun can reduce stress, help you relax, increase your joy, and strengthen your ability to fight disease?
+You can learn more about what laughter can do.
 There are many benefits of laughter to consider.
 You might not have known that there are real benefits of laughter.
-Humor can reduce your stress level and relax you and increase your overall joy in life.
+Humor can reduce stress, relax you, and increase overall joy.

 Partaking in laughter regularly can also strengthen your body’s ability to fight disease, illnesses, and depression and lower your blood pressure.
 Laughter reduces stress by activating a physical response in your body through endorphins, making you feel better, more relaxed, and more ready to take on the world.

 Do twins ever realize that one of them is unplanned?